Modern Slavery and Human Trafficking Statement 2024/25

 Due diligence processes in relation to slavery and human trafficking in Shoosmiths’ supply chains

-A centralised approach to procurement and supply chain management ensures that the organisation continues to conduct supply chain management in a consistent, fair and transparent way.
+A centre-led approach to procurement and supply chain management ensures that the organisation continues to conduct supply chain management in a consistent, fair and transparent way.

-For consumables goods, suppliers have informed us they are sourcing from the following countries: Australia, China, France, Germany, Holland, India, Indonesia, Ireland, Italy, Japan, South Korea, Malaysia, Poland, Singapore, South Africa, UK and USA.
+For consumables goods, 23 suppliers informed us they are sourcing from the following countries: Australia, Belgium, Canada, China, Czech Republic, Denmark, France, Germany, Holland, India, Indonesia, Ireland, Italy, Japan, Malaysia, Netherlands, Poland, Singapore, South Africa, South Korea, Sweden, Turkey, UK and USA.

 Parts of the business and supply chain where there is a risk of slavery and human trafficking taking place and steps taken to assess and manage that risk

-As a professional services firm with office locations in the UK and Brussels it is considered that the level of risk of modern slavery or trafficking within the business is low but there is no room for complacency.
+As a professional services firm with office locations in the UK and Brussels it is considered that the level of risk of modern slavery or trafficking within the business is low.
+However, we continue to assess compliance and have not identified any parts of the business or supply chain where there is evidence of slavery and human trafficking taking place.

 Effectiveness in ensuring that slavery and human trafficking is not taking place in its business and supply chains and key performance indicator measures